– A –

 Dual Purpose Breed

-A chicken that is used for both meat and eggs.
-These breeds usually do not lay as well as those bred for laying and do not grow as well as those for meat production, but are good farmstead chickens.
+A breed that is used for both meat and eggs.
+These breeds usually do not lay as well as those bred for laying and do not grow as well as those for meat production, but are a good compromise as farmstead chickens.

-A condition where an egg gets stuck just inside the vent, usually because the egg is too large, the pullet is fat or unhealthy, or the pullet/hen's body isn't fully mature when she starts laying.
+A condition where an egg gets stuck just inside the vent, often because the egg is too large or the hen is too fat or otherwise unhealthy.

-A small, sharp temporary cap at the tip of a newly hatched chicks upper beak, which helps it break out of the egg and falls off a few days after hatching.
+A small, sharp cap at the tip of a newly hatched chick’s upper beak, used to help the chick break out of the egg before falling off after the hatch.